 To help scale the new product management processes supported by Productboard, Cesário and her colleagues developed a training program and set up regular meetings with the product management team.
 With their help, PMs are already fluent in using Productboard to define initiatives and objectives, prioritize them, and synchronize them in Jira to provide more context to their engineering partners.

-Cesário is pleased that the product management team has been able to quickly acclimate to using Productboard.
+Cesário is pleased that the product management team has been able to quickly acclimate to using Productboard and achieve value.
 She also noted that the product’s ease of use combined with the team’s early successes have made them eager to ramp up their use of Productboard even further.

 “So far, Productboard is very easy to use.
 Product managers here are highly motivated to use the tool.”

 Next, the team will be focusing on the best ways to fully utilize Productboard’s roadmapping and insights functionality.
-Additionally, Cesário is currently working to get the engineering and product marketing teams to begin using Productboard in addition to the product management team.
+Additionally, Cesário is currently working to get the product marketing team to begin using Productboard as well.